mendozg/bitraam/README.md

 ## Getting started

-_(If you've come here looking to simply run Electrum, [you may download it here](https://electrum.org/#download).)_
+_(If you've come here looking to simply run Bitraam, [you may download it here](https://electrum.org/#download).)_

-Electrum itself is pure Python, and so are most of the required dependencies, but not everything.
+Bitraam itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR: